Online transaction processing: Compared to OLAP

+Use

 OLTP has also been used to refer to processing in which the system responds immediately to user requests.
 An automated teller machine (ATM) for a bank is an example of a commercial transaction processing application.
 Online transaction processing applications have high throughput and are insert- or update-intensive in database management.
 These applications are used concurrently by hundreds of users.
 The key goals of OLTP applications are availability, speed, concurrency and recoverability (durability).
 Reduced paper trails and the faster, more accurate forecast for revenues and expenses are both examples of how OLTP makes things simpler for businesses.
 However, like many modern online information technology solutions, some systems require offline maintenance, which further affects the cost-benefit analysis of an online transaction processing system.